-Rhinoplasty is a procedure that is performed on people of all ages.
-Some seek rhinoplasty because they are unhappy with the nose they were born with or with the manner in which aging has changed their nose.
+Rhinoplasty surgery (aka a nose surgery or nose job) is a facial surgery procedure that is performed on people of all ages.
+Some seek this procedure because they are unhappy with the nose they were born with or with the manner in which aging has changed their nose.

 Nothing has a greater impact on how a person looks than the size and shape of the nose.
 Because the nose is the most defining characteristic of the face, a slight alteration using nasal surgery can greatly improve one’s appearance.
 If you are dissatisfied with how your nose looks, seek out a Washington DC rhinoplasty procedure.

 What Is a Rhinoplasty Procedure Meant to Do?

 Some of the features that one may look to correct are the nasal profile, a bulbous tip, a crooked nose, or a deviated septum.
 For others, an injury may have distorted the nose and caused permanent deformity.
 In addition to desiring a cosmetic improvement to the nose, some may also be looking to improve obstructed breathing.

 This is one of the most complex and intricate procedures of the face.
 For this reason, one should go to a surgeon with a great deal of experience and knowledge of this procedure.
 Dr. Michael Somenek is specially trained in plastic surgery of the face with a particular focus on rhinoplasty in Washington DC.